Course Outline

 - The process of information risk management

-- The four stages: context establishment; risk assessment (risk identification, analysis, evaluation, and treatment); communication and consultation; monitoring and review
+- The four stages: context establishment; risk assessment (risk identification, analysis, evaluation, and treatment); communication and consultation; and monitoring and review

 - Risk management methodologies

-- Information risk terminology
+- Information risk terminology and definitions

 - Definitions of threats, hazards, vulnerabilities, proximity, likelihood, probability, and risk

-- Strategic options for risk treatment: avoidance or termination; reduction or modification; transference or sharing; acceptance or tolerance; retention
+- Strategic options for risk treatment: avoidance or termination; reduction or modification; transference or sharing; acceptance or tolerance; and retention

 3. Establishing an Information Risk Management Program